-b.
+f.
 Succession in General Management

-On January 22, 2021, the Company announced the beginning of its Chief Executive Officer's ("CEO") succession process, as Rolando Zubirán Shetler, CEO of the Company, decided to retire.
+On January 22, 2021, the Company announced the beginning of its CEO succession process, as Rolando Zubirán Shetler, CEO of the Company, decided to retire.
 Axtel's Board of Directors appointed Eduardo Escalante Castillo as Acting CEO as of this date, and during the selection process for the new CEO.

-c.
+g.
 Prepayment of Senior Notes